Helena’s fall sports open for registration - Shelby County Reporter

 Fees for the sports are $100 for T-ball, $120 for baseball and softball and $160 for those playing soccer.

-There are a variety of teams for each sport and children will be assigned to the teams based on their age as of Jan.
+There are a variety of teams for each sport, and children will be assigned to the teams based on their age as of Jan.
 1, 2022.

 T-ball is open to ages 3-4, baseball and softball are open for ages 5-12 and soccer is open to ages 4-12.